logto-io/docs/docs/docs/references/users/social-identities.md

 The user's account may be linked to multiple social identity providers via social sign-in;
 the corresponding user info retrieved from these providers will be stored in the _identities_ object.

-Sample _identities_ from a user who has signed in with both WeChat and Facebook:
+Sample _identities_ from a user who signed in with both WeChat and Facebook:

 ```json
 {